stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 ```

 I didn't note down exactly when I started working on this challenge, but I think it only took a few minutes.

+Pwning a Python program that uses C interoperability is a neat challenge idea!

 Flag: `DUCTF{C_is_n0t_s0_f0r31gn_f0r_incr3d1bl3_pwn3rs}`